Display "invalid PIN ... retry" when PIN in EAC is incorrect (... towards supporting all PIN-states of the German eID-card, see attached picture)

 Note that this information is available in structured form in the CardInfo file and may be used to provide a generic solution.

-#3 Updated by Tobias Wich almost 6 years ago
+#3 Updated by Tobias Wich about 6 years ago

 - Target version changed from 10 to 1.x